hiddify/hiddify-relay/README.md

 In order to go back to the main menu press `5`.

 ### 🛠️ HA-Proxy Tunnel
-According to the 1st picture above, choose number `4` and enter the `HA-Proxy Tunnel` to manage it:
+According to the 1st picture above, choose number `4` and enter the `HA-Proxy Tunnel` to manage it.

 <div align=center>